snickroger/FantasyMovieLeagueJs/README.md

 Fantasy Movie League
 =========

-This is a Ruby on Rails app based on [Brian Brushwood] and [Justin Robert Young]'s Movie Draft, originally conceived on the [TWiT.tv] Network.
+This is a Node app based on [Brian Brushwood] and [Justin Robert Young]'s Movie Draft, originally conceived on the [TWiT.tv] Network.
 While their format is run like a auction draft, this is more of a movie "stock market".
 And yes, I know Fantasy Movie League abbreviates to FML, I don't care.

 Gameplay
 --